sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/index.md

 Notes
 ====

-For information about authoring these natural-language methods using a visual tool instead of JSON, see [Sensible Instruct tips](doc:instruct-tips).
+For information about authoring natural-language methods using a visual tool instead of JSON, see [Sensible Instruct tips](doc:instruct-tips).

 For layout-based extraction methods, see [methods](doc:methods).